ohkyounghun/oss_teamproject2025/README.md

 AI-powered requirement validation web service

-A web application that compares a requirement document with a submitted project document and automatically determines whether each requirement is Fulfilled, Partially Fulfilled, or Not Fulfilled, along with clear evidence sentences extracted from the submitted document.
+CheckMate is a web application that analyzes a requirement document and a submitted project document, then automatically determines whether each requirement is Fulfilled, Partially Fulfilled, or Not Fulfilled—along with clear evidence extracted from the submission.

 ---